 We just did a trip to California leaving August 1 and returning September 7 - we paid AUD $1100 return.
 When we were considering our plans, there were plenty of good deals in July too.

 Also dont forget that there are some amazing student and youth fares to be had through STA travel if that applies to you.
-Although June/July is peak season to travel to the Northern Hemesphere, as it is there summer and most Aussies want to escape the cold, the trick is to get in early before they sell the cheaper seats! almost 9 years ago
+Although June/July is peak season to travel to the Northern Hemesphere, as it is there summer and most Aussies want to escape the cold, the trick is to get in early before they sell the cheaper seats! about 9 years ago